gouniverse/taskstore/README.md

 or queued to the database to be completed in the background outside of the regular application flow.

-Each task has an alias (human readable identificator) that allows you to call the task, and a title and description to give you more information on the task.
+Each task has an alias (human readable identification) that allows you to call the task, and a title and description to give you more information on the task.

 The task must implement the TaskHandlerInterface, and also define a handle method,